diademiemi/homelab/README.md

 | [Deluge](https://deluge-torrent.org/) | Linux ISO fetcher | NAS (`PizzaTower`) |
 | [Minio](https://min.io/) | Backup storage | NAS (`PizzaTower`) |

+###### I also deploy other workloads that are not managed by this repository and thus are not listed here.

 ## External repositories
 These repositories are included in this project.
 This includes Ansible roles, collections and Terraform modules.
 | Repository | Type | Purpose |